exerpteam/odin-drop-in/LOCAL_DEVELOPMENT_SETUP.md

 *   **Testing with the Demo Application (`apps/demo`):**
     1. Make your changes in `packages/core/src/...` or `packages/odin-dropin/src/...`.
     2. Rebuild the facade: `pnpm turbo build --filter @exerp/odin-dropin`.
 (This ensures both `core` and `odin-dropin` are up-to-date).
-    3. If the demo app is already running (via `pnpm dev --filter demo` from the workspace root), Vite's HMR should pick up the changes from the rebuilt workspace package.
+    3. If the demo app is already running (via `pnpm dev --filter @exerp/odin-dropin-demo` from the workspace root), Vite's HMR should pick up the changes from the rebuilt workspace package.
 If not, a browser refresh or restarting the demo app's dev server might be needed.
     4. Refer to `QUICK_START.md` for instructions on running the demo app.

 *   **Testing Core Components in Isolation:**